-- Pre-definition is the process performed on a Vote Center's voting equipment by warehouse personnel where the equipment is electronically assigned ("defined") to a Vote Center.
-This election there are no Vote Centers in operation, so the pre-definition process will only be performed on the central scanner voting equipment.
-Central scanner voting equipment is used to scan VBM ballots. - The vDrive holds the ballot type data.
+- Pre-definition is the process performed on a Vote Center's voting equipment by warehouse personnel where the equipment is electronically assigned ("defined") to a Vote Center. - The vDrive holds the ballot type data.

 Vote-by-Mail (VBM) Ballot Processing